Apex Technical School

 The main differences are program length and depth.

-If you want to start working quickly, a certificate or diploma can get you there.
-If you're thinking about a long-term career with possible advancement into project management, HVAC sales, or system design, a degree program might be worth it.
+If you want to apply for roles upon completion, a certificate or diploma can get you there.
+If you’re thinking about a long-term career with possible advancement into project management, HVAC sales, or system design, a degree program might be worth it.

 After you complete an HVAC program, you can earn voluntary certifications that show employers you know your stuff.